Living Kindness: Buddhist Teachings for a Troubled World

-- The risk of hating anyone, even your enemies; and
+- the risk of hating anyone, even your enemies;

-- The dangers inherent to conventional loving relationships.
+- and the dangers inherent to conventional loving relationships.

-Kevin uses his teachings on lovingkindness to emphasize the importance of sila, or ethical behavior, the potential for opening into deeper meditative states of peace and equanimity, and the importance of developing a non-discriminating, unconditional love on the path of awakening.
+The Buddha’s teachings on lovingkindness emphasize the importance of sila, or ethical behavior, the potential for opening into deeper meditative states of peace and equanimity, and the importance of developing a non-discriminating, unconditional love on the path of awakening.